StarfightLP/home-assistant-tesla/README.md

 # home-assistant-tesla
 Tesla Motors module for Home Assistant

 This is currently just a dirty mqtt script which will be converted to a proper module.
-Hopefully =)
+Hopefully =) Borne from discussion at https://community.home-assistant.io/t/tesla-motors-api-support-for-tracking/4782/6

 # Usage
 * Clone https://github.com/gglockner/teslajson